yearn/yearn-vaults-v3/TECH_SPEC.md

 When a debt re-balance is triggered, the Vault will cap the new target debt to this number (max_debt)

 #### Setting the deposit limit
-The DEPOSIT_LIMIT_MANAGER is in charge of setting the deposit_limit for the vault
+The DEPOSIT_LIMIT_MANAGER is in charge of setting the deposit_limit or a deposit_limit_module for the vault

 On deployment deposit_limit defaults to 0 and will need to be increased to make the vault functional

+The deposit_limit will have to be set to MAX_UINT256 in order to set a deposit_limit_module, and the module will have to be address 0 to adjust the deposit_limit.

+#### Setting the withdraw limit module
+The WITHDRAW_LIMIT_MANAGER is in charge of setting the withdraw_limit_module for the vault

+The vaults default withdraw limit is calculated based on the liquidity of its strategies.
+Setting a withdraw limit module will override this functionality.

 #### Setting minimum idle funds
 The MINIMUM_IDLE_MANAGER can specify how many funds the vault should try to have reserved to serve withdrawal requests